r15hil/r15hil.github.io/docs/books/books.md

 ## Books

-📚 The Hotel Avocado: Bob Mortimer
+✅ The Hotel Avocado: Bob Mortimer - December 2025 👍

 ✅ Hitchhiker's Guide to the Galaxy: Douglas Adams - December 2025 👍